 Often other people will be able to identify what gifts you have in a way you mightn’t be able to see yourself.
 Go to wise people who know you well and ask them what they think your gifts are.

-Putting them to use
+Putting your gifts to use

 Reporter Barri Segal wrote an article addressing a poll that Bankrate had done.
 The poll showed that nearly half of adults (47 per cent) in the United States had gift cards at home, leaving around $US23 billion in value on the table across the nation.
-This added up to approximately an average of $US187 per person.
-It’s hard to imagine . . . and when it comes to money we churn at the loss.
+This added up to an average of approximately $US187 per person.
+It’s hard to imagine…and when it comes to money we churn at the loss.
 Yet it reminds me of the gifts we’ve been given, many of which sadly aren’t being used.